m0nil/IPR_Dreambooth/README.md

 ## Description

 This project allows you to teach Stable Diffusion a new concept (a mini yellow alarm clock in this case) by fine-tuning the model on a small set of images.
 You can personalize the model to generate images of your own concepts.
+The [IPR_Dreambooth_for_alarm_clock.ipynb](IPR_Dreambooth_for_alarm_clock.ipynb) file contains the run for the subject an alarm clock as provided in the dataset [Dreambooth Dataset](https://github.com/google/dreambooth/tree/main).
+The [diffusers/sd_dreambooth_training.ipynb](sd_dreambooth_training.ipynb) file contains the run for a toy cat as a subject as provided in the Hugging Face dataset.
+The image urls are available.
 ## Key Features

 - Fine-tunes the Stable Diffusion model using Dreambooth.